alxrm/audiowave-progressbar/README.md

     setRawData(byte[] data, OnSamplingListener callback);
 ```

-In case you have scaled byte array you want to draw
+In case you have an scaled byte array you want to draw, as in, an array whose size is the amount of chunks to draw

 ```java